King's Royal Rifle Corps: French and Indian War

-Among the distinguished foreign officers given commissions in the 60th (Royal Americans) was Henry Bouquet, a Swiss citizen, whose forward-looking ideas on tactics, training and man-management (including the unofficial introduction of the rifle and more practical clothing suited to bush-fighting) would come to be accepted as standard in the British Army many years in the future.
+Among the distinguished foreign officers given commissions in the regiment was Henry Bouquet, a Swiss mercenary whose forward-looking ideas on tactics, training and man-management (including the unofficial introduction of the rifle and more practical clothing suited to bush-fighting) would come to be accepted as standard in the British Army many years in the future.
 Bouquet was commanding officer of the 1st battalion, and with his fellow battalion commanders, worked to form units that were better suited to warfare in the forests and lakes of northeast America.

 Elements of the new regiment fought at Louisbourg in June 1758, the Cape Sable Campaign in September 1758 and Quebec in September 1759, and finally the Montreal Campaign from July to September 1760 which finally wrested Canada from France.
-At Quebec General James Wolfe is said to have granted the 60th the motto Celer et Audax (Swift and Bold).
+At Quebec General James Wolfe is said to have granted the regiment the motto Celer et Audax (Swift and Bold).
 To reward and maintain their service and loyalty, Parliament passed the American Protestant Soldier Naturalization Act 1762 (2 Geo.
 3. c.
 25), which offered British naturalization to those officers, engineers and soldiers who had or would serve for two years, with certain conditions and on the model of the Plantation Act 1740.

 These earlier engagements were conventional battles on the European model, but fighting during Pontiac's War in 1763 was of a very different character.
 The frontier war threatened the British control of North America.
 The new regiment at first lost several outlying garrisons such as Fort Michilimackinac, later a detachment fought under Bouquet's leadership at the victory of Bushy Run in August 1763.

+In 1762, the 3rd Battalion sailed from North America to joining the Earl of Albemarle's expedition to the West Indies.
+The battalion was closely involved in the capture of Martinique and the successful siege and capture of Havana.
+It later moved to West Florida prior to England and disbandment in 1764.

 The 60th was uniformed and equipped in a similar manner to other British regiments with red coats and cocked hats or grenadier caps, but on campaign, swords were replaced with hatchets, and coats and hats cut down for ease of movement in the woods.